appanp/supply-chain-fundas/supply_chain_terminology.md

 **Batch Picking**: This is one type of Picking operation.
 Batch picking involves a worker moving through the warehouse collecting goods for several orders at once.
 For more info, refer to [this link](https://www.mecalux.com/blog/batch-picking-definition).

+**Case Picking**: A “case” is a single carton of items (in the context of picking operations and warehouse operations).
+Cartons contain a bulk number of items, usually of the same SKU.
+For example, a case of ballpoint pens may contain 100 pens.
+For more info, refer to [this link](https://www.amsc-usa.com/blog/what-is-case-picking/) and [this video](https://www.youtube.com/watch?v=eS1ov4cc3oY)

 **Cart Staging**: These are intermediate areas in the picking area where the carts are kept temporarily to be moved to another place.
 Refer to [this link](https://www.tractonomy.com/kit-carts-to-assembly-lines/) on Autonomous Towing Robots (ATRs) help in moving the carts between the picking/staging area and the shipping area.

 **Cross-docking**: Cross-docking is a logistics technique that aims to accelerate goods delivery and increase supply chain efficiency.
 It involves unloading goods from vehicles making incoming shipments at a logistics facility and transferring them to vehicles handling outgoing shipments, requiring little or no storage time in between.
 Companies take advantage of cross-docking to consolidate products from multiple suppliers, break down bulk shipments into smaller lots and reorganize items for efficient delivery to retail stores, fulfillment centers and customers.
 Cross-docking requires close coordination among a company’s supply chain partners, including its suppliers and freight carriers.
 This is an optional warehouse operation.
 For more info, refer to [this link](https://www.netsuite.com/portal/resource/articles/inventory-management/cross-docking.shtml).